Fast Approximate Dynamic Programming for Input-Affine Dynamics

 \section{The d-CDP MATLAB package}

 The MATLAB package \cite{Kolari20} concerns the implementation of the two d-CDP algorithms (and their extensions) developed in this study.
 The provided codes include detailed instructions/comments on how to use them.
-Also provided is the the numerical examples of Section~\ref{sec:numerical ex} and Appendix~\ref{app:ext}.
+Also provided are the numerical examples of Section~\ref{sec:numerical ex} and Appendix~\ref{app:num example}.
 In what follows we highlight the most important aspects of the developed package with a list of available routines.

-Recall that, in this study, we exclusively considered \emph{grid-like} discretizations of both primal and dual domains.
-This allows us to use the MATALB function \texttt{griddedInterpolant} for all the extension operations.
-We also note that the interpolation and extrapolation methods of this fucntion are all set to \texttt{linear}, hence leading to multilinear interpolation \& extrapolation (LERP).
+Recall that, in this study, we exclusively considered \emph{grid-like} discretizations of both primal and dual domains for discrete conjugate transforms.
+This allows us to use the MATLAB function \texttt{griddedInterpolant} for the LERP extensions within the d-CDP algorithms by setting the interpolation and extrapolation methods of this function to \texttt{linear}.
 However, this need not be the case in general, and the user can choose other options available in the \texttt{griddedInterpolant} routine, by modifying the corresponding parts of the provided codes; see the comments in the codes for more details.
 We also note that for the discrete conjugation (LLT), we used the MATLAB package (the \texttt{LLTd} routine and two other subroutines, specifically) provided in \cite{Lucet97} to develop an n-dimensional LLT routine via factorization (the function \texttt{LLT} in the package).
 Table~\ref{tab:MATLAB package 1} lists other routines that are available in the developed package.
-In particular, there are four high level functions (functions (1-4) in Table~\ref{tab:MATLAB package 1}) that are developed separately for the two settings considered in this article.
-We also note that the provided implementations do not require the discretization of the state and input spaces to satisfy the state and input constraints (particularly, the feasibility condition of Setting~\ref{Set:prob class I}-\ref{As:constr I}).
+In particular, there are four high-level functions (functions (1-4) in Table~\ref{tab:MATLAB package 1}) that are developed separately for the two settings considered in this article.
+We also note that the provided implementations do not require the discretization of the state and input spaces to satisfy the state and input constraints (particularly, the feasibility condition of Assumption~\ref{As:feasible discrete}).
 Nevertheless, the function \texttt{feasibility\_check\_}$*$ ($* = 1, 2$) is developed to provide the user with a warning if that is the case.
-Finally, we note that the conjugate of four extended real-valued convex functions are also provided in the package; see Table~\ref{tab:MATLAB package 2}.
+Finally, we note that the conjugates of four extended real-valued convex functions are also provided in the package (functions (11-14) in Table~\ref{tab:MATLAB package 1}).

 \begin{small} \end{small}